Undergrad Courses Fall 2022

 Introduction to the study of buildings, architects, architectural styles, and urban landscapes, viewed in their economic, political, social, and cultural contexts, from precolonial times to the present.
 Topics include: public and private investment in the built environment; the history of housing in America; the organization of architectural practice; race, gender, ethnicity and the right to the city; the social and political nature of city building; and the transnational nature of American architecture.

 AMST 425 (10235) / ENGL 283 / EVST 430

 American Culture and the Rise of the Environment

 Areas HU, WR

-U.S. literature from the late eighteenth century to the Civil War explored in the context of climate change.
+U.S. literature from Thomas Jefferson to Aldo Leopold explored in the context of climate change.
 Development of the modern concept of the environment; the formation and legacy of key ideas in environmentalism; effects of industrialization and national expansion; utopian and dystopian visions of the future.

 AMST 439 (10062) / ER&M 439